shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-01-run-a-graph-node.md

 # Conclusion

-Nice you made it, a local graph node is running on your computer.
-A graph node without subgraph sound like a forest without any trees it doesn't make sense.
-Click next to fill this gap.
+Nice!
+You made it.
+A local graph node is running on your computer.
+A graph node without a subgraph to index sounds like a forest without any trees.
+It doesn't make sense!
+Click Next Step to fill this gap by creating a subgraph.